 - The Services de Santé à Grand Impact project recorded over 1.3 million new family planning users over the past five years, with 32% of users adopting long-acting methods.
 To reach this many clients, Jhpiego trained more than 1,000 providers in over 500 facilities across the four project regions on family planning technical skills, including how to insert contraceptive implants, IUDs and postpartum IUDs.

 - As a result of Jhpiego’s capacity building, the number of health centers offering basic emergency obstetric and newborn care increased from 47 to 238 facilities, and 54 health centers being capable of offering more advanced comprehensive care.

 Our Work in Mali

 Impact Malaria is a global project of the U.S. President’s Malaria Initiative to reduce mortality and morbidity caused by malaria.
 Implemented by a consortium of organizations led by PSI, the project is funded by the U.S. Agency for International Development.
 In close collaboration with the country’s National Malaria Control Program, other sections of the Ministry of Health and various implementing partners, Impact Malaria is designed to improve malaria service delivery via the following objectives: 1) improve the quality of and access to malaria case management and prevention of malaria in pregnancy; 2) improve the quality of and access to other malaria drug-based approaches and provide support to pilot/scale up newer malaria drug-based approaches; and 3) provide global technical leadership, support operational research and advance program learning.

 Funded by the Bill & Melinda Gates Foundation, this program promotes access to family planning choices in West African countries by supporting the introduction and scale-up of subcutaneous depot-medroxyprogesterone acetate (DMPA-SC).
 DMPA-SC is an innovative injectable contraceptive—also known as Sayana® Press—that can dramatically expand access and choice for women.
-Jhpiego is working closely with the Access Collaborative to strengthen health systems to accelerate introduction and scale-up of DMPA-SC in eight West African countries, including Mali.
+Jhpiego is working closely with the Access Collaborative to strengthen health systems to accelerate introduction and scale-up of DMPA-SC in select West African countries, including Mali.